vedph/pythia/README.md

 - minimal dependencies: simple implementation with widely used standard technologies: the engine relies on a RDBMS, and is wrapped in a REST API.
 The only dependency is the database service.
 The index is just a standard RDBMS, so that you can easily integrate it into your own project.
 You might even bypass the search engine, and directly query or otherwise manipulate it via SQL.

 - flexible, modular and open: designed to be totally configurable via external parameters: you decide every relevant aspect of the indexing pipeline (filtering, tokenization, etc.), and can use any kind of input format (e.g. plain text, TEI, etc.) and source (e.g. file system, BLOB storage, web resources etc.).

+- UDPipe plugins to incorporate any subset of POS tagging data into the index.

 ## Docker